freenetis/phpaxrs/README.md

 }
 ```

-### 2. Init framework, add serializators and map our end point to a path
+### 2. Init framework, add serializators and map end points to a path

 ```php
 // init framework with full path at host